karpov-sv/fram-grandma/README.md

 It stores the original plans as JSON files in a dedicated folder.
 Alongside them, the lists of fields to be observed by the telescope are stored as simple text files.

  - plans.py - simple visibility checker for observing plans that uses telescope connection to get its latitude, longitude etc.

+ - observe_rts2.py - RTS2 script for the telescope to observe the stored plans

+ - export.py - exporter for FITS files from FRAM archive with proper keywords and file names for GRANDMA